 The results relate to respondents only; no estimates have been made for non-respondents to the survey.
-It is estimated that the respondents in each year have accounted for around 95% of all sales of Sitka spruce and Scots pine.
+It is estimated that the respondents in 2012-13 have accounted for around 90% of all sales of Sitka spruce and Scots pine, whilst respondents in other years have accounted for around 95% of total sales.

-Nursery Survey 2012
+Nursery Survey 2016

-The survey was set up to monitor the level of use of improved nursery stock in Scotland annually, as part of the system for reporting progress over the intended 10 year life of the current Scottish Forestry Strategy 2006 (SFS).
-The Scottish Forestry Strategy is available at www.forestry.gov.uk/forestry/infd-6aggzw
+The survey was originally set up to monitor the level of use of improved nursery stock in Scotland annually, as part of the system for reporting progress over the intended 10 year life of the Scottish Forestry Strategy 2006 (SFS).
+The Scottish Forestry Strategy is available at http://scotland.forestry.gov.uk/supporting/strategy-policy-guidance/forestry-strategy